 Dear Diet Diary,

-If you have any questions, feel free to email me any time and I’ll be happy to help or direct you to someone who can.
+If you have any questions, feel free to email me any time and I’ll be happy to help, or to direct you to someone who can.

-Alice Harrosh, is a nutrition counselor and manager at Nutrition by Tanya, with 10 locations plus a brand-new one in Queens.
+Alice Harrosh, Alice Harrosh is a Nutrition Counselor and Manager at Nutrition by Tanya, with 12 locations, including one on Main street in Queens!
 Alice knows that making healthy choices is not always easy, as she has been through the struggle herself.
 As an optimistic person, Alice’s favorite quote is: “It’s never too late to start eating better.
 If you have a bad morning, make it a better afternoon.”
 For more information on Nutrition by Tanya or the TAP (Tanya-approved products) food line, please visit www.nutritionbytanya.com or call 844-Tanya-Diet (844-826-9234).
 For daily tips and inspiration, you may follow @nutritionbytanya on Instagram.